redguava/cliniko-api/readme.md

 All URLs start with `https://api.cliniko.com/v1`. **SSL only**.
 The path is prefixed with the API version.
 If we change the API in backward-incompatible ways, we'll bump the version marker and maintain stable support for the old URLs.

-To make a request for all the appointments on a specific account, you'd append the appointments index path to the base url to form something like https://api.cliniko.com/v1/appointments.
+To make a request for all the patients on a specific account, you'd append the patients index path to the base url like this: https://api.cliniko.com/v1/patients.
 In curl, that looks like:

 **Example Request**
 ```shell